nosilver4u/ewww-image-optimizer/readme.txt

 = 4.2.2 =
 * fixed: async test outputs unescaped html on settings page when debugging enabled
+* fixed: debugging uses extra memory when dumping output to file

 = 4.2.1 =
 * fixed: EXACTDN_LOCAL_DOMAIN does not work with auto-verification